<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 Benefits of a canvas app

-• Low level of coding skill required - if you’re familiar with Microsoft Excel and PowerPoint, you’ll be able to build canvas apps
+• Low level of coding skill required - if you’re comfortable with Microsoft Excel and PowerPoint, you’ll be able to build canvas apps.

 Drawbacks of a canvas app